 WTG specifications have not been finalised at the time of writing this report.
-A candidate turbine has been selected for the purposes of the MNES assessment, based on the following assumptions:
+A candidate turbine has been selected for the purposes of this Ecological Assessment, based on the following assumptions:

 - up to 90 m turbine blades

 - up to 180 m rotor diameter

 - up to 26,015 m2 rotor swept area (RSA)

 - up to 190 m hub height.